-In 2015, the Food and Drug Administration issued a safety warning concerning Taxotere, amidst serious concern over growing numbers of permanent alopecia cases.
+In 2015, the Food and Drug Administration issued a safety warning amidst serious concern over growing numbers of permanent alopecia cases.

-So, failure to warn is one of the most common allegations in Taxotere lawsuits.
+So, failure to warn is one of the most common allegations in a Taxotere lawsuit.
 Drug makers have a duty to warn consumers about a substance’s potential risks, so patients can make informed choices.
 Arguably, Taxotere is defectively designed as well, since a safer alternative was available.

 Unexpected permanent hair loss is a devastating injury that is legally compensable.
-For a free consultation with an experienced personal injury attorney in New York, contact Napoli Shkolnik PLLC today, because you have a limited amount of time to act.
+For a free consultation with an experienced pharmaceutical litigation attorney in New York, contact Napoli Shkolnik PLLC today, because you have a limited amount of time to act.